AkshatGada/BridgeAndCall-Quickstart-guide/README.md

 ## Prerequisites

 - **Node.js:** Install from [nodejs.org](https://nodejs.org/).
-- **Contract Deployment Tools:** Use Hardhat, Truffle, or Remix to deploy contracts.
+- **Contract Deployment Tools:** Use Hardhat or Remix to deploy contracts.
 - **lxly.js and ABIs:** Ensure you have access to `lxly.js` and the ABI for your target contract.
 - **Test Networks:** Access to Cardona (source) and Silicon Sepolia (destination).